nathiegi/Repo1/wish-grid/version-1-0/wish-grid-user-manual-v-1-0.md

 # 3.0	Moderator´s Manual
 Like the user, the moderator can perform the actions in WishGrid mentioned in point 2.
 ## 3.1.
-Email notification for Moderator new suggestion
+Email notification for Moderator new suggestion and Change of Status
 After the user creates a suggestion, the moderator will receive a notification by email with the explanation and the link of the new suggestion.
 ![Illustration 1 20 Email New Suggestion Was Created](/uploads/wish-grid/illustration-1-20-email-new-suggestion-was-created.jpg "Illustration 1 20 Email New Suggestion Was Created")
 Illustration 1.20 – Email, New Suggestion was created

-## 3.2.
-Suggestion Status
 When you create a suggestion, the application takes you to the detail, where you can approve it or reject it (the suggestion will not appear in the list until it is approved or rejected).

 The new suggestion is initialized with the state "New".